sbmlteam/libsbml/README.txt

 placed in the win32/bin subdirectory of the libSBML directory.

 To build libsbml on Windows:
+   1. You need to create the include directory structure.
+      In (libsbml)/win32 run the createInclude batch file.

-   1. In Visual Studio 7, open (libsbml)/win32/libsbml.vcproj.
+   2. In Visual Studio 7, open (libsbml)/win32/MSVC7/libsbml.sln.
-      In Visual Studio 6, open (libsbml)/win32/libsbml.dsw.
+      In Visual Studio 6, open (libsbml)/win32/MSVC6/libsbml.dsw.

-   2. Select Tools->Options, and select Projects/Directories (VS7) or
+   3. Select Tools->Options, and select Projects/Directories (VS7) or
    click the Directories tab (VS6).

    The screen for indicating which directories contain project-relevant files appears.

-   3. At "Show Directories For:", select "Include Files".
+   4. At "Show Directories For:", select "Include Files".
 Add the following if they're not already shown:

-      (libsbml)/win32/include
+      (libsbml)/src

-   4. At "Show Directories For:", select "Library Files".
+   5. At "Show Directories For:", select "Library Files".
 Add the following it's not already shown:

       (libsbml)/win32/bin

-   5. Select Build->Rebuild All from the Visual Studio main menu.
+   6. Select Build->Rebuild All from the Visual Studio main menu.

 -----------------------------------